 Treasure Wines is a boutique Napa producer founded in 2010 with the release of their first vintage.
 Founder Patricia Klitzke Novosel teamed up with Mark Person; both have enjoyed wine for many years.
-Today this is a small family owned producer – Mark’s son Daniel is the winemaker and two of Patricia’s children are also involved.
+Today this is a small family owned producer – Mark’s son Daniel was the winemaker from 2010 through 2017 and two of Patricia’s children are also involved.
 Remarkably the name Treasure was available for use when they began researching names for their wine; they soon trademarked it.
 The story begins with an interesting decision during a road trip to the Napa Valley.

 Mark and his son Daniel (who was in medical school studying to be a Doctor) decided to take 5 days off and visit the Napa Valley from Chicago (where they lived at the time).
 They booked round trip flights as one normally does for a mini getaway of this distance.
 They were impressed with the wines, the scenery and the lifestyle.
 When it was time to return to Chicago, Daniel informed his father he would not be returning and despite only visiting the valley for a few days, he had quickly became enamored with industry.
 Mark then asked him what his plans were and he replied that he was going to stay with a friend in San Jose and look for winery related job.
 He did not get on that return flight.

 Two hour commutes from San Jose to the Napa Valley get old quickly so Daniel moved up to Healdsburg (Sonoma County).
 He decided to return to school (UC Davis where he received a Master’s Degree from their Oenology and Viticulture program.
 During his time at UC Davis he was awarded a prestigious internship at Le Domaine de la Romanee-Conti just south of Dijon, France.
 He worked half a year at the estate and gained valuable wine making insights and experience.